 Data from across the board shows that well-optimized landing pages lead to more conversions and a more successful business.
 It also suggests that, like Google Ads themselves, the most successful landing pages are mobile optimized.

-Your Google Ad campaign is worthless if you can't measure the results.
-You need to know what's working to make improvements.
+Your Google Ads campaign will stall out if you don't measure the results.
+It grows from improvements, and to get there, you need to know what's working.

 To track Google Ad performance, connect your ads to an analytics engine and create a tracking plan.
 Your tracking plan will enable you to make use of your Google Ads data and integrate that information into your larger data strategy.
 You can build one by creating a spreadsheet or other document that will be shared between all pertinent stakeholders.